Every AI Coding Session, Governed. Every Pattern, Earned.

 [MindMeld] Detected: Lambda handler, DynamoDB, API Gateway

-[MindMeld] Injecting 10 relevant standards (of 83 available)
+[MindMeld] Injecting 10 relevant rules (of 2,900+ across 240+ standards)

 Standards injected: